WHIPLASH AND THE

 The picture below comes from Gray's Anatomy.
 When the neck is extended backwards (the opposite of flexed forward) we can see a 'V' with the Adam's Apple in the middle.
 This V is made up of the two large STERNOCLEIDOMASTOID MUSCLES.
 Although this muscle has a big name, let's break it down to something that is easier to digest.
 This muscle is named for its attachment points.
 Sterno (sternum -- breast bone), Cleido (clavicle -- collar bone), Mastoid (the large knob of bone directly behind the ear).

 Stop and think about the far-reaching implications of this nasty combination for a moment.
-The most pain-sensitive tissue in the body cannot be diagnostically imaged.
+The most pain-sensitive tissue in the body cannot be diagnostically imaged with commonly-used technology.
 Let this sink in for a moment.
 It's a recipe for disaster --- a potential "PERFECT STORM" of Chronic Pain.
 This is why standard E.R. procedure for the average whiplash injury involves being sent home with PAIN MEDS, MUSCLE RELAXERS, and ANTI-INFLAMMATORIES after being told, "Thank God Mrs. Jones.
 Nothing is broken!
 You'll be just fine after the soreness wears off in a couple of days."

 WHIPLASH AND THE STERNOCLEIDOMASTOID MUSCLE

 A person gets whiplashed.
 Their fascia is torn as their head slams backwards (I told you I would describe this incorrectly).
 Sooner or later the person begins to have headaches, pain, and a loss of range of motion in their neck.
 They go to the doctor to find out what is wrong with them.
 According to all their tests, everything is fine.
 The problem is that the Fascial Adhesion in the SCM is pulling on their neck 24-7-365.
 If you realize that Scar Tissue is synonymous with the term "adhesion", and that adhesives 'glue' things together; what do you think a lateral neck x-ray is going to look like if a person has been through this, or any type of head / neck injury --- even subtle ones?
 Think logically here.
-A restriction (Fascial Adhesion) in the SCM is going to pull the head forward (HERE).
+A restriction (Fascial Adhesion) in the SCM is going to pull the head forward (HERE or HERE).

 CURVES DISSIPATE AND REDISTRIBUTE MECHANICAL FORCES